-The story of virtual reality, the most immersive communications technology to come along since cinema, as told by two of its pioneers, Jeremy Bailenson and Jaron Lanier.
+The story of VR, the most immersive communications technology since cinema, as told by two of its pioneers, Jeremy Bailenson of Stanford and the charismatic inventor Jaron Lanier.

 February 6, 2018

 WHAT A DIFFERENCE A FEW DECADES CAN MAKE.
 When the reader first meets Jaron Lanier, often touted as the “father of virtual reality,” in Silicon Valley in the early 1980s, the valley is a gearhead’s playpen filled with quirky places and even quirkier people—Mr. Lanier chief among them.
 Uncredentialed either as a businessman or as an academic, he is driven in his pursuit of a technology he can barely explain, much less realize.
 (It would be years before computers could display convincing imagery in a 3-D headset.)

 EXPERIENCE ON DEMAND by Jeremy Bailenson.
 Norton, 290 pages, $28.95.
 DAWN OF THE NEW EVERYTHING, by Jaron Lanier.
 Holt, 351 pages, $30

 Fast‑forward to 2014, when Jeremy Bailenson, a Stanford professor and one-time Lanier protégé, is giving a virtual-reality demo to Mark Zuckerberg, the founder and CEO of Facebook.
 By this time the technology is so advanced that Mr. Zuckerberg can be sent flying through the air like Superman.
 Apparently the illusion worked: Weeks later, in a move that shocked just about everyone, Mr. Zuckerberg would shell out $2 billion to buy the startup Oculus VR, which had yet to ship a product.